The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Interpretation

 Our mass estimate is unlikely to be ``missing" mass due to a compact stellar core behind the quasar or uncorrected dust extinction. \citet{Marshall2024} found the host to be well resolved, with an effective radius r$_{eff}$ = 0\farcs361 $\pm$ 0\farcs001.
 Their images of the host display virtually identical morphologies in F115W, F200W, and F356W, with half widths at half maximum of the diffraction-limited images ranging from 0\farcs02 to 0\farcs06.
 The presence of a compact central component that could add significantly to the total galaxy flux would require a major departure from a S\'{e}rsic profile and seems quite unlikely.

 If the flux from the older stellar population (visible to JWST) is similarly obscured to the newly forming population, the mass will be underestimated; this may have contributed to the large positive uncertainty in the \texttt{Prospector} models.
 We can show more directly that this is unlikely to be a major issue by fitting the combined galaxy flux measurements from \citet{Stone2024} and \cite{Marshall2024} (reported in Table~\ref{tab:flux}).
 Figure~\ref{fig:fluxes} shows these fits: models with a broad range of star formation histories can fit the data without invoking large extinction.
+In addition, there is no evidence from the photometry for extinction sufficiently strong to result in a significant underestimate of the galaxy mass.